TREATMENT OF PHIMOSIS

 - Eczema- long term skin problems with itchy, cracks and dry skin

 Foreskin cleaning is important to avoid infection.
-Gently washing the foreskin with mild soap or warm water with sea salt while taking bath or shower.
+Gently washing the foreskin with a mild soap or warm water with sea salt while taking bath or shower.

 How to cure phimosis